infinum/frontend-handbook/Susy/Guide.md

 }
 ```

-In the previous example this could have also been used to set the number of columns.
+In the previous example, this could have also been used to set the number of columns.
 For instance:

 ```scss
 $layout-for-section: (